slowproj/slowdash/docs/ProjectSetup.md

 # SlowDash Watchdog (SlowDog)
-SlowDog sends HTTP requests to the SlowDash server periodically and if it does not receive a reply before timeout, the dog kills the server and restarts another one.
+SlowDog sends HTTP requests to the SlowDash server periodically, and if it does not receive a reply before the timeout, the dog kills the server and restarts another one.

 To enable SlowDog, add `--slowdog` option:
 ```console